mauricio/mauricio.github.com/_posts/2014-12-25-technology-to-learn-for-2015.md

 I've no idea.
 But having a clearly laid plan for that to study at 2014 did show me that focus was an important part of actually learning a topic.
 For many years I would be picking up stuff randomly, reading many different chapters in different books on different topics and, as you can imagine, very little of this was actually useful in the long run.

 Even if I can't do all this, I'm sure focusing on these topics and not on everything else that shows up at my twitter feed or hacker news is definitely a better bet at gaining new knowledge.

+Do you have any other recommendations for these fields?
+[Hit me on twitter!](https://twitter.com/mauriciojr)

 May 2015 be an awesome year for all of us :)